 This program is not currently accepting applications.
 Contact the faculty director to enquire about next year's program.

 COVID-19 & Study Abroad

 The RIT Education Abroad office is constantly monitoring how COVID-19 is affecting international travel, with student safety as our top priority.
-Students will be required to be vaccinated, follow all applicable CDC and/or state/international travel guidelines when traveling, and may need to take additional precautions.
+While RIT no longer requires students to be vaccinated, we highly encourage study abroad participants to stay up-to-date with immunizations, boosters and social distancing polices.
+In fact, study abroad partners and vendors, travel providers and foreign governments may have different requirements and it is the students responsibility to understand and adhere to all requirements and guidelines.
 For the most up to date information and FAQs, please visit COVID-19 & Study Abroad

 RIT Students Only